Jellyfish don’t just drift. They can detect ocean currents, navigate, and move. In fact, they are more advanced than you might think.

-Researchers have found that jellyfish can detect ocean currents and actively swim against them.
+Researchers have found that jellyfish, or jellies, can detect ocean currents and actively swim against them.
 “Jellyfish are not just bags of jelly drifting passively in the oceans,” says Graeme Hays of Deakin University in Australia.
 “They are incredibly advanced in their orientation abilities.”
 It is believed that this is how jellyfish are able to congregate in blooms consisting of hundreds to millions of individuals at certain times of the year.

 Scientists have long wondered how jellies are able to navigate the open ocean without eyes, and it seems now they have an answer.
 “Detecting ocean currents without fixed visual reference points is thought to be close to impossible and is not seen, for example, in lots of migrating vertebrates including birds and turtles,” Hays explains.